Floodplain maps and studies

 Natural Hazards Mitigation Plan, the

 Floodplain Management Plan identifies flood hazards throughout the community, evaluates the problems caused by those hazards, reviews possible mitigation activities, and creates an action plan to mitigate those flood hazards.
-The plan is also integral to the City's participation in the Federal Emergency Management Agency's (FEMA) Community Rating System, which reduces annual flood insurance premiums citywide.
+The plan is also integral to the City's participation in FEMA's Community Rating System, which reduces annual flood insurance premiums citywide.

 Services and information